-Two pilot installations have completed and received incentives, with 3 more expected to complete by the end of 2019.
-The pilot team is working with Navigant to understand and improve the TRM calculations and Navigant will be performing impact evaluations on the pilot installations.
-In early 2019, the Standard program introduced a new prescriptive measure similar to the pilot incentive, and the Emerging Tech and Standard teams are utilizing findings from the pilot to identify the most effective way to promote this technology.
+Installations have been completed at four locations, with a total of 48 tons of geothermal capacity.
+The pilot team is preparing a final report incorporating an energy savings estimate for these sites.
+Guidehouse is completing customer interviews of both pilot participants and near-participants to determine the effectiveness of the pilot incentive rate and determine other key customer motivators when considering geothermal technology.
+In early 2019, the Standard program introduced a new prescriptive measure similar to the pilot incentive, and the Emerging Tech and Standard teams are using the findings from this pilot to identify the most effective way to adapt the Standard incentive going forward and promote this effective but underutilized technology.

-Energy Resources Center at UIC Geothermal Alliance of Illinois
+Energy Resources Center Geothermal Alliance of Illinois

-April 2018 to August 2019
+Timeline April 2018 to February 2020